MicroEJ/docs/KernelDeveloperGuide/buildType.rst

    <ea:property name="virtual.device.sim.only" value="SET" />

-Build only a virtual device with a pre-existing firmware
+Build only a Virtual Device with a pre-existing firmware
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Copy/Paste the ``.kpk`` file into the folder ``dropins``